BitmasterXor/UAC_Process_Demoter/README.md

 <h1>Process Demoter</h1>

-<p>This Delphi VCL application demonstrates how to create a simple tool to execute applications at a lower UAC level using user tokens.
-This tool allows users to select an `.exe` file and run it with reduced privileges, which can help improve overall system performance by deprioritizing resource-heavy applications.</p>
+<p>This Delphi VCL application provides a sophisticated solution for executing applications at a lower UAC level through the use of user tokens.
+Users can conveniently select an `.exe` file and run it with reduced privileges, enhancing overall system performance by deprioritizing resource-intensive applications.
+This capability of executing programs with lower privileges is also beneficial across various fields of IT, facilitating secure and efficient resource management in diverse operational environments.</p>

 <!-- Replace 'Preview.png' with the path to your actual image file -->
 <p align="center">